 - Many processor cores (e.g. 32 cores) to benefit from parallelization, and

 - At least one high-performance graphics card (GPU).
-GPUs have proved to be crucial for deep learning, a fascinating subfield of machine learning that highly contributed to the current buzz around AI
+GPUs have proved to be crucial for deep learning.
+This is a fascinating subfield of machine learning contributes highly to the current buzz around AI

 On the software side, we used the Python programming language.
-There is an historical competition in data science between Python and R, but if R is widely used by statisticians, Python now has the favors of the machine learning community.
+There is a historical competition in data science between Python and R. However, R is widely used by statisticians but Python is favored by the machine learning community.

-Python is an open source language, that can be extended through packages, which are easily installable, and contain a lot of useful functions.
-Prominent examples of such packages in Machine Learning are Scikit Learn, XGboost and Tensorflow, which are used by every data scientist and supported by major stakeholders in both academy and industry.
-Packages are constantly created, improved and updated with the help of a very active community through collaboration tools, such as GitHub.
-For instance, the Scikit Learn repository, shows 1000+ issues currently reported, 4000 closed issues, as well as roughly 6000 code modification since its inception!
+Python is an open-source language.
+It can be extended through packages, which are easily installable, and contain a lot of useful functions.
+Prominent examples of such packages in Machine Learning are Scikit Learn, XGboost and Tensorflow.
+Data scientists and stakeholders in both academy and industry use these.
+Researchers are constantly creating, improving and updating packages.
+They are helped by a very active community through collaborative tools, such as GitHub.
+For instance, the Scikit Learn repository, shows 1000+ issues currently reported, 4000 closed issues, as well as roughly 6000 code modifications since its inception!

 To get a first glimpse of how Python works, we invite you to execute the following lines of code in the Colab notebook

 For this project, we used two publicly available and anonymized datasets of healthy subjects.
-The first, let’s call it Dataset A, was collected in three different London hospitals and contains data from nearly 600 subjects.
+The first, let’s call it Dataset A. This consists of data from three different London hospitals and contains data from nearly 600 subjects.
 The second, Dataset B, contains data from more than 1,200 subjects from 25 hospitals across the US, China and Germany.
-A single MRI may consist of multiple images representing different physical properties (T1, T2, FLAIR, DTI, etc.), called sequences .
+A single MRI may consist of multiple images representing different physical properties (T1, T2, FLAIR, DTI, etc.), called sequences.
 In our experiments, we only use the most common of these: the T1 anatomical sequence.

-This part was easy for us, as the brain image datasets we use were already collected and curated, as well as usable, from a legal and regulatory perspective.
-Also medical imaging benefits from having a standard format (DICOM), which is not the case yet for EHR, genomics data or digital pathology.
+This part was easy for us.
+We used previously collected and curated brain image datasets.
+These are usable, from a legal and regulatory perspective.
+Also medical imaging benefits from having a standard format (DICOM).
+This is not the case yet for EHR, genomics data or digital pathology.
 Medical dataset compilation is, as we all know, the most difficult task for physicians and researchers.
-Having an open, precise discussion with all involved parties on what data is needed, how to access it, and how to ensure patient privacy will improve the chances of compiling a usable dataset.
+An open, precise discussion with all involved parties about the data needed.
+The discussion must cover how to access it, and how to ensure patient privacy will improve the chances of compiling a usable dataset.

 Any data science project begins with data cleaning.
-It is not the most exciting task, and may be very time consuming, especially for retrospective studies where data acquisition protocols and quality controls were not set up to answer a specific question.
+It is not the most exciting task.
+It is very time-consuming, especially for retrospective studies.
+Here, data acquisition protocols and quality controls were not set up to answer a specific question.
 To clean the data, one first needs to explore it.

 - Some subjects have a NIfTI file but do not appear in the spreadsheet.